edgarronceroblanco/FlipsideAudioConverter/README.md

 ## Overview

 Flipside Audio Converter is a simple GUI application built with Tkinter and FFmpeg for converting audio files between different formats.
-It supports FLAC, WAV, AIFF, M4A, and MP3 as input formats, and it can output to M4A, MP3, and FLAC.
+It supports FLAC, WAV, AIFF, and M4A as input formats, and it can output to M4A, MP3, and FLAC.

 ## Features

 - Convert audio files between different formats.
-- Input formats: FLAC, WAV, AIFF, M4A, MP3.
+- Input formats: FLAC, WAV, AIFF, M4A.
-- Output formats: M4A, MP3, FLAC.
+- Output formats: M4A (lossless), MP3, FLAC.
 - Apply optional dithering for 24 and 32-bit depth files.
 - Automatically creates an output folder for converted files.